-Halloween Pumpkin Art Project for Kids
+Halloween Pumpkin Art Project for Kids and Adults:

-Pumpkin Art Salt Painting Craft Supplies
+Pumpkin Salt Painting Craft Supplies:

-- White-colored pencil
+- White-colored pencil or orange-colored pencil

 - White glue